Resources for 360 Xochi Quetzal Writers

 New XQ Bethany with necklace

 Sometimes in life, the answer to a complex question is right in front of you.
 In my case, the new Director, Bethany Anne Putnam, was already a friend and colleague.
-She was also the President of the Artist Association of Lake Chapala (AALC) a regional artist association, that is now run with a leadership team approach.
+Bethany has a background in artist & musician management and an extensive career in the hospitality industry.

-Bethany has the administrative chops, the drive, the work ethic and the vision to bring new opportunities to 360 Xochi Quetzal Artist & Writers Residency.
+Bethany has the administrative chops, the drive, the work ethic and the vision to bring new opportunities to the residency.
 I look forward to seeing how she brings more visibility to the program in Mexico and beyond.
 She has already added many new programming options and envisions an increasingly diverse population of residents.
+She has changed the name, from the 360 Xochi Quetzal Artist & Writers Residency to 360 XQMX ~ Residency for Creatives, in an effort to be more inclusive of a wide range of art forms.
+Historically the residency has welcomed painters, authors, fiber artists, musicians, photographers, ceramicists, sketch artists and poets.
+The new tagline is more representative of our diverse and inspiring residents.

 BIPOC Winner Rosa Leff